amaranth-lang/amaranth/docs/platform/xilinx.rst

 .. py:module:: amaranth.vendor.xilinx

-The :mod:`amaranth.vendor.xilinx` package provides a base platform to support Xilinx toolchains.
+The :mod:`amaranth.vendor.xilinx` module provides a base platform to support Xilinx toolchains.

 The ISE, Vivado, and Symbiflow toolchains are supported.